dotvanilla/home/README.md

 vanilla /path/to/app.vbproj
 ```

 Just simple enough!
-Finally, using this loader javascript to run your VisualBasic.NEt application:
+Finally, add script reference to ``visualbasic.wasm.js``, then using this loader javascript to run your VisualBasic.NEt application:

 ```javascript
 var assmUrl = "vbscript/HelloWorld.wasm";